Whiteknight/ParserObjects/docs/v5/parser_usage.md

 # Parser Usage

-A **Parser** is an object which takes an input sequence, and attempts to match some kind of rule or pattern in the input sequence starting from the current location.
+A **Parser** is an object which takes an input sequence, and attempts to match some kind of rule or pattern starting from the current location.
 Parsers in the ParserObjects library are all denoted with the `IParser`, `IParser<TInput>`, `IParser<TInput, TOutput>`, `IMultiParser<TInput>` or `IMultiParser<TInput, TOutput>` interfaces, depending on use.

 Generally speaking there are two types of parsers.
 A **Single Parser** and a **Multi Parser**.
 A Single Parser parses the input sequence and returns a single result with pass/fail status and a value or error message.
-A multi parser may return many results from the current position, if the grammar is ambiguous.
+A multi parser may return many results from the current position.
 It is up to the user to decide which results, if any, should be used to continue the parse.

+## Creating Parsers

+Parsers can be created from static factory methods in the `ParserObjects.Parsers` class, or from extension methods in the `ParserObjects` namespace.
+Once you have created the base parsers from these places, you can compose them together to form parsers for larger and more complicated grammars.

+**Note**: You should only use the static factory methods and extension methods when creating new parsers.
+You should not be directly accessing the parser classes, or calling constructors yourself.
+The library technically allows this for advanced use cases, but it is *explicitly not supported*.
+Subsequent releases of the library may change class names or constructor parameters on a whim, while the factory methods and extension methods described will stay the same.

 ## Parser Interfaces